google/codex/README.md

 If you use this library for research purposes, please cite:
 ```
 @software{codex_github,
-  author = "Ballé, Johannes and Hwang, Sung Jin and Agustsson, Eirikur",
+  author = "Ballé, Jona and Hwang, Sung Jin and Agustsson, Eirikur",
   title = "{CoDeX}: Learned Data Compression in {JAX}",
   url = "http://github.com/google/codex",
   version = "0.0.1",